What is Clinical Pharmacology?

 - PK and PD analysis plan and data visualization

 - Non-compartmental PK analysis

-Non-compartmental analyses (NCA) are a quick, straightforward way to characterize the pharmacokinetic properties of new drugs.
-They provide useful information that can be used to inform drug development decisions, particularly when those decisions need to be made on very short timelines, like during dose escalation in a first-in-human trial.
+Non-compartmental analysis (NCA) is a quick, straightforward way to characterize the pharmacokinetic properties of new drugs.
+They provide useful information that can be used to inform drug development decisions, particularly when those decisions need to be made on very short timelines, like during dose escalation in a first-in-human (FIH) trial.
 PK parameters derived from NCA are easy to understand and are generally reported in clinical study reports and in the label for drugs that have achieved regulatory approval.
 They are also conducted for preclinical PK studies, and provide the basis for calculating exposure margins used to support FIH dose selection.
-We can provide high-quality NCA analyses of preclinical or clinical PK data on timelines that meet the needs of your drug development program.

-We understand there are many factors to consider when developing a clinical pharmacology plan.
-We can help you answer questions such as:
+There are many factors to consider when developing a clinical pharmacology plan.
+Examples of strategic contributions include:

-- What is the potential for drug-drug interaction and how should we manage potential interactions?
+- What is the potential for drug-drug interaction (DDI) and how should we manage potential interactions?

 - Can we use population modeling to address clinical pharmacology questions instead of running a dedicated study?